microsoftgraph/msgraph-sdk-powershell/src/Applications/Applications/docs/v1.0-beta/Update-MgApplication.md

 ### -Tags
 Custom strings that can be used to categorize and identify the application.
+Not nullable.
-Not nullable.Supports $filter (eq, not, ge, le, startsWith).
+Strings added here will also appear in the tags property of any associated service principals.Supports $filter (eq, not, ge, le, startsWith).

 ```yaml
 Type: System.String[]